-Automation plays a key role in the corporate agility and DevOps culture.
-This Lab illustrates how to automate the creation of resources in Azure, and the configuration of a Windows Server 2016 VM with the goal of setting up an Azure File Sync group—a practical and non-trivial task.
+Automation plays a key role in corporate agility and DevOps culture.
+This lab illustrates how to automate the creation of resources in Azure, and the configuration of a Windows Server 2019 VM with the goal of setting up an Azure File Sync group—a practical and non-trivial task.
 You will create an Azure File Sync Group with a single server in it.
 The beauty of automation is that you could apply the same procedure to as many servers as you like for your own environments.
-The PowerShell scripts you develop in this Lab could easily be used within PowerShell DSC for large-scale deployments involving dozens or more servers.
+The PowerShell scripts you develop in this lab could easily be used within PowerShell DSC for large-scale deployments involving dozens or more servers.

 Upon completion of this Lab, you will be able to:

 You should be familiar with:

 The following Cloud Academy content can be used to meet the Lab's prerequisites:

 June 5th, 2023 - Resolved an issue that caused the lab to fail to setup on rare occasions

 December 21st, 2022 - Updated lab to use Cloud Academy's Hosted IDE, the Azure Az PowerShell module, and Windows Server 2019